siu/minunit/README.md

 mu_assert_double_eq(expected, result): it will pass if the two values are almost equal or show their values as the error message.
-The value of MINUNIT_EPSILON sets the threshold to determine if the values are close enough.
+The value of MINUNIT_RELEVANT_DIGITS sets the threshold to determine if the values are close enough.

 ## Authors